AuraSp/CSP/README.md

 # in the terminal enter cloned directory
 cd CSP

-# install dependencies and run in development mode
+# for the logger to work, start server
+    • open terminal in vscode and navigate to a server directory • cd server
-npm install
+    • install dependencies needed for server to work • npm install
+    • start the script
 npm start

+# for the React application to run
+    • open another terminal in vscode and this time navigate to a client directory • cd client
+    • install dependencies and run application in development mode • npm install npm start